 During the school year, we have various classes and forums for adults Sundays at 9:30 -- and child care available during this time, as needed.
 Just tell us if this is a need, and we can make it happen.

 Here's what we're doing right now:

-- Adult Book Forum.
+Adult Book Forum.
 This is our current Sunday morning adult group.
 At the moment, they're reading Demolition Means Progress by Andrew Highsmith, all about the rise and fall of Flint.
-Previously, they’ve ready “The Cross and the Lynching Tree,” by James Cone; No Ashes in the Fire, a memoir of growing up black and gay in the innercity by Darnell Moore; “White Fragility,” by Robin DiAngelo; “How to Preach a Dangerous Sermon," by Frank A. Thomas, a dangerous preacher himself.
-It's not really just for preachers, but for anyone who ever has opportunity for a difficult conversation -- including Thanksgiving family dinner.
-Before that, we read "Trouble the Water," a collection of essays on congregational response to racial injustice.
+Previously, they’ve ready “The Cross and the Lynching Tree,” by James Cone; No Ashes in the Fire, a memoir of growing up black and gay in the innercity by Darnell Moore; “White Fragility,” by Robin DiAngelo; “How to Preach a Dangerous Sermon” by Frank Thomas, guaranteed to throw a wrench into family gatherings; and "Trouble the Water," a collection of essays on congregational response to racial injustice.
 It's a Baptist publication, and Pastor Deb wrote one of the essays.

 An Inquirers Class with Pastor Deb explores membership at Woodside.
 We do this in 4-5 week sessions, during the weeks before Easter and in Sept/Oct.
 If you're interested in this, call or email to join the list and get notifications.